 When buying a car, most people know they need to do more than kick the tires and check the paint job.
 But without a mechanic’s assistance, how do you know what to look for and what to skip if you want a reliable set of wheels?
 It turns out, knowing how to test drive a car can make all the difference.

 Do Your Research

 Our first rule for test driving a car?
 Know what you want.
 If you are looking for a van or SUV to haul your family to soccer games, don’t get distracted by the sleek, new convertible on the lot.
 Instead, focus on the type of vehicle you need.
-Look online for models that have the features you’re looking for.
+Browse online for models that have the features you’re looking for.
 Many people find it helpful to make a list of necessary items, along with the things it would be nice to have (if they fit your budget).

 Schedule Several Appointments